 Carson City, Nevada

-After years of struggling with Parkinson’s, Brian has found quality of life through much of what the Davis Phinney Foundation advocates.
-Brian now feels strong enough to help others who were once at similar place as he was.
-As an ambassador Brian says he is “most excited about making a positive difference in the lives of others and letting them know that, with more knowledge, they gain more control of their lives.
+After years of struggling with Parkinson’s, I was able to increase my quality of life through much of what the Davis Phinney Foundation advocates.
+I now feel strong enough to help others who were once a similar place as I was.
+As a Foundation Ambassador, I love making a positive difference in the lives of others and letting them know that, with more knowledge, they gain more control of their lives.
 Also, as a former teacher, I feel like I am once again able to help guide others to be their best selves and find things in themselves they did not know they had or could do.
-I get to help them find their own victories, and build upon them.
-Then they, too, can help others.”
+I get to help them find their own victories and build upon them.
+Then they, too, can help others.

 Read how Brian finds inspiration while living with Parkinson’s here.